 Cloud accounting software provides real opportunities for finance teams to simplify controls, streamline reporting and scale securely - all while staying on top of new compliance standards and regulations.

 There may be a variety of reasons why some businesses might hesitate to make the move to the Cloud.
-But the advantages of improved accountability, enhanced security, and operational standardisation play a significant role in improving wider compliance; both now and in the future.
+But the advantages of improved accountability, enhanced security, and operational standardisation play a significant role in improving wider governance and compliance too.

 Managing your financial governance and compliance is an important part of your business, but it isn't something you should be afraid of.
-The good news is that our powerful accounting software solution, Advanced Financials, adheres to UK compliance and legislation guidelines and is regularly updated with the latest financial legislation such as GDPR, Making Tax Digital and Brexit, which is designed to make life easier for finance teams.
+The good news is that our Cloud-based accounting software, Advanced Financials, adheres to UK compliance and legislation guidelines.
+It is regularly updated with the latest financial legislation, incorporating aspects of GDPR, Making Tax Digital and Brexit, which makes life easier for finance teams.